glotzerlab/signac-examples/projects/flow.groups-2D-random-walk/README.md

 A study on 2D Gaussian random walks using **groups** and **aggregates**

 Here we use simulations of a 2D random walk to demonstrate the **groups** and **aggregation** features of **signac-flow**.
+In addition, this example tries to showcase a robust workflow similar to those of real research projects while keeping the actual computation at a low level.

 # Usage